Pamela Voorhees: Friday the 13th (1980)

 In 1978, Steven "Steve" Christy inherited the property from his parents, who had reportedly died bankrupt and traumatized by the series of events.
 The younger Christy was confident that the camp could reopen, and spent nearly $25,000 and a good portion of the year hiring contractors to renovate the rundown summer camp in anticipation of the following summer.
 Steve hired seven young counselors: Annie Phillips, Alice Hardy, Bill Brown, Ned Rubenstein, Marcie Stanler, Jack Burrell, and Brenda Jones.
 On June 13, 1979, Steve had the counselors making final preparations on the property for its grand reopening, even after several ominous warnings of a death curse by the local residents.
 Steve's goal had been to appeal to inner-city families, offering their children an opportunity to spend a summer outdoors.
 Pamela, who does not want the camp re-opened for fear of another tragic accident, is enraged and goes on a savage killing spree: she slashes Annie's throat in the woods with her bowie knife, lures Ned inside a cabin to slit his throat, pierces Jack's throat with an arrow from underneath the bed, slams a felling axe into Marcie's face inside the bathroom stalls, and brutally attacks Brenda at the archery range.
 Prior to the killing spree, Steve had gone into town to procure supplies.
 Returning to the camp after a rain squall hit, Steve recognized Pamela and greeted her, surprised at seeing her so far out in the woods.
-Before Steve could make any other remarks, she stabbed him in the heart.
+Before Steve could make any other remarks, she stabbed him in the stomach.